 Simply put, CRM systems unify customer information at a centralized place so that businesses can leverage technology to create valuable relationships.
 Some critical components of advanced CRM software include:

-Lead Management: CRM solutions ensure that you don’t sift through multiple mediums to get information on leads.
-It provides a one-view window containing all vital lead information such as demographic details, past interactions, deal health, and lead score.
+CRM solutions ensure that you don’t shift through multiple mediums to get information on leads.
+They provide a one-view window containing all vital lead information such as demographic details, past interactions, deal health, and lead score.